-Many people wish to have a say in their future medical treatment should they have a serious illness or injury.
-Families, friends and carers are often grateful and value the opportunity to discuss and better understand what a patient’s wishes are.
-Health care professionals can benefit from knowing the expressed wishes of their patients/clients.
-An Advance Care Directive can assist in avoiding, or at least reducing, a great deal of physical and emotional suffering, brought about by unwanted treatment, at a given point when the focus of care and treatment may be towards providing comfort and alleviating any significant distress.
+Many people wish to have a say in their future medical treatment should they have a serious illness or injury and become unable to articulate their wishes.
+Families, friends and carers will often value the opportunity to discuss and better understand what a patient’s wishes are.
+This will help them to make decisions when the person has lost capacity to do this for themselves.
+Health care professionals can also benefit from knowing the expressed wishes of their patients/clients.
+An Advance Care Directive can also assist in avoiding, or at least reducing, unwanted treatment.

-Click here to read more about our publication on Advance Care Directives: My Health, My Future, My Choice and how to obtain a copy.
+Click here to read more about our publication on Advance Care Directives: My Health, My Future, My Choice and how to order your hardcopy or download a free copy.

-If a person is incapable of having a discussion around their future health and personal care and this situation is irreversible there may come a point where a Plan of Care will provide a good foundation for future care.
-It is not specific to relate to every possible scenario but guides the aims of care.
-The Plan of Care can outline what treatment is to be provided (and where if possible ie at home or the aged care facility or hospital) in the event that the person deteriorates further.
-This Plan of Care can include decisions made such as Cardio-Pulmonary Resuscitation, Levels of Treatment and Feeding.
+If a person does not have an Advance Care Directive and has reached a stage where they are incapable of having a discussion about their future health and personal care - a Plan of Care may provide a good foundation for their future care.
+The Plan of Care can outline what treatment is to be provided and where; that is, at home, in the aged care facility or in hospital.
+This Plan of Care can include preferences with regard to Cardio-Pulmonary Resuscitation, Levels of Treatment and Types of Feeding etc.

 Click here to read more about A Plan of Care, to order your hard copy or download a free copy.